 - You must be 17 years or older.

-A minimum of 12 NCEA Level 2 credits per subject in English, Maths and Science (or science-related subjects).
+A minimum of 10 NCEA Level 1 credits in Literacy and Numeracy.

 - You must be medically fit for service.